-FREEDOM OF EXPRESSION The profile of
+FREEDOM OF EXPRESSION

 This is a fundamental value, with no restrictions other than those legally established to protect the privacy, honour and image of third parties.

 PLURALITY AND DIVERSITY, NON-DISCRIMINATION

 The profile of the programmes is very diverse; however, respect for plurality and diversity of opinions is maintained across the board.